 - Considering accessories to keep AAC accessible

 Keeping AAC available is often complicated for many AAC users.
 Often they have multiple ways to communicate their messages.
-In addition to their AAC system, they may use a combination of vocalizations, word approximations, gestures, and signs.
+In addition to their AAC system, they may use a combination of vocalizations, word approximations, gestures, and sign language.
 Sometimes, in our fast-moving world, it can be faster and easier to rely on their vocalizations and gestures.
-We do need to value and respond to all methods of communication.
+We should value and respond to all methods of communication.

 But what happens when that communication fails, when we cannot understand what the individual is trying to tell us?
 What if the individual has far more to say, than they can communicate with the sounds and gestures alone?
 Many AAC users need all the words and language in their AAC system all the time.
 It needs to be there and ready for them to use as soon as they need it.